Mike-Devel/boost_cmake_helpers/README.md

     target_link_libraries( <my_lib> PUBLIC Boost::<libname> )

-provided that all direct and indirect dependencies are also being added via `add_subdirectory` (which can e.g happen via globbing expression).
+That assumes that all direct and indirect dependencies are also being added via `add_subdirectory` (which can e.g. happen via globbing expressions).

-More information:
+Some background information:

     * https://groups.google.com/forum/#!topic/boost-developers-archive/9ZdrVbAn1aU